Board of Directors

 Frank Love is the President and C.O.O. of Love’s Operating Companies, Inc. Love’s Travel Stops and Country Stores operates over 200 interstate travel centers and convenience stores located in 33 states across America.
 Oklahoma City is the headquarters for Love’s.
 After graduating from the University of Oklahoma, Love spent two years with the Ritz Carlton Hotel Company before joining his family’s company in 1994.
 He and his wife, Malia, have two children.

 Robin Puthusseril is Vice President and owner/operator of Greater Chicago I-55 Truck Plaza in Bolingbrook, IL.
 She has been involved in the truck stop industry since 1999 and actively participates in NATSO's annual tradeshow, international and domestic tours, Day on the Hill, and in 2017 became a member of NATSO's Government Affairs Committee.
 Robin is also a graduate of Marquette University in Milwaukee, WI. with degrees in International Business, Information Technology, and Spanish.
-She has a passion for traveling the world and has she lived, worked, and studied in Toluca, Mexico and Sonderborg, Denmark.
+She has a passion for traveling the world and she has lived, worked, and studied in Toluca, Mexico and Sonderborg, Denmark.

 Joe is the Industry and Trade Assc.
 Manager representing Kwik Trip in Washington D.C., the state governments they operate in and all trade Associations they are involved in.
 He has spent twenty one years of his career in the Petroleum / Convenience Store Industry with Kwik Trip.
 Three years as a District Leader of Retail Stores, eighteen years in petroleum procurement and director of the petroleum division and just recently moved to his new role of Industry and Trade Assc.
 Manager.